TumblThreeApp/TumblThree/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/TumblThreeApp/TumblThree/issues)

-TumblThree is the code rewrite of [TumblTwo](https://github.com/johanneszab/TumblTwo), a free and open source Tumblr blog backup application, using C# with WPF and the MVVM pattern.
-It uses the [Win Application Framework (WAF)](https://github.com/jbe2277/waf).
-It downloads photo, video, audio and text posts from a given tumblr blog.
+TumblThree is a free and open source Tumblr blog backup application.
+It downloads photo, video, audio and text posts from a given tumblr blog.<br/>
+It is the code rewrite of [TumblTwo](https://github.com/johanneszab/TumblTwo), using the [Win Application Framework (WAF)](https://github.com/jbe2277/waf) and C# with WPF and the MVVM pattern.

-_Read this in other languages: [简体中文](README.zh-cn.md)._
+_Read this in other languages: [简体中文](README.zh-cn.md) (有些部分/句子已经过时)._

 ## Features: